DAS4Whales/DAS4Whales/DAS4Whales_ExampleNotebook.md

 ### Get information on the DAS data from the hdf5 metadata

-By reading a hdf5 file's metadata, we can access the aquisition parameters, with out loading the associated "big" strain data matrix.
-In the perspective of looping throught several files and in the interest of speed & repetability, this enables us to select the desired channels and design appropriate filters once and for all.
+By reading a hdf5 file's metadata, we can access the acquisition parameters, without loading the associated "big" strain data matrix.
+In the perspective of looping through several files and in the interest of speed & repeatability, this enables us to select the desired channels and design appropriate filters once and for all.

-Note: the metadata reading fuction das4whales.data_handle.get_acquisition_parameters(params) is prepared to read the metadata recorded by an OptaSense interrogator.
+Note: the metadata reading function das4whales.data_handle.get_acquisition_parameters(params) is prepared to read the metadata recorded by an OptaSense interrogator.
 This function will likely need to be adapted for different metadata format, e.g., collected by a different model of interrogator.

 ```python